verdaux/BookNotes/Phrases/Impressors 24.md

 - [ ] The spirit of the times is one of joyless urgency.
 - [ ] If you don't know what a button does, don't push it.
 - [ ] Capitalism is a poor way to determine self-worth.
 - [ ] Sab poora hoke khatam hua, jo adha hai woh zinda hai - irshad kamil
+- [ ] Kisipe ehsaan nahi kar rahe bhai khud ko dukh deke
+- [ ] Kyu nahi